 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Watercolor, Proper, Annulet, Pointed, Arch, Armed, Azure, Boa, Wreath, Base, Charged, Upon (wreath), Crest, Ogee, Created, Outlined, Outlined in sable, Two, In chief, Interlaced, Coat of arms, Mullet, Personal, Gules, Voided, Illuminated, Interpreted, Chief, Langued, Lion, Lineage, Semi-circular, Wavy, Or, Party per pale, Passant, Argent, Without divisions, Fesswise, Base (lower 1/3), Rampant, Kingdom of France, Sable, Six, Semé, Vert, Freehand, Three and One.
+Port and windows, Watercolor, Proper, Annulet, Pointed, Arch, Armed, Azure, Boa, Chevron, Base, Charged, Ogee, Created, Four, Outlined in sable, Two, In chief, In base, In saltire, Interlaced, Coat of arms, Mullet, Personal, Grand collar, Gules, Voided, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Lineage, Masoned, Semi-circular, Membered, Wavy, Or, Party per pale, Argent, Without divisions, Rampant, Surrounded, Sable, Semé, Vert, Three and One.

 Dr. Antonio Salmerón y Cabañas,